Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Remove-AzADSpCredential.md

 ### -KeyId
 Specifies the credential key to be removed.
-The key Ids for a service principal can be obtained using the Get-AzureRmADSpCredential cmdlet.
+The key Ids for a service principal can be obtained using the Get-AzADSpCredential cmdlet.

 ```yaml
 Type: System.Guid